walheredia/exercises/README.md

 ## Running the Scripts

-To execute any of the scripts, open a terminal in the script's directory and run the following command:
+To execute any of the scripts, open a terminal in the script's directory and run the following command: `node scriptName.js`

 Replace `scriptName.js` with the name of the script you want to run, e.g., `urlParser.js`, `errorAlarm.js`, or `zoo.js`.